HS & MS | See Eligibility Chart

 |Guides, Scripts, and Templates|

 |*Advisor’s discretion based on student experience|

 Commonwealth Delegates serve as State Representatives and Senators.
 They rank, debate, and vote on bills that are written and sponsored by delegates from each school.

-There is no limit on the number of Commonwealth Delegates a school can register for KYA, but each school can only sponsor a maximum of 5 Commonwealth Bills.
+There is no limit on the number of Commonwealth Delegates a school can register for KYA, but each school can only sponsor a max of 5 Commonwealth Bills.

 The number of Commonwealth Bills a school can sponsor depends on how many Commonwealth Delegates (see the Delegate Roles section below) a school has at KYA:

 *Total includes all delegate roles listed below as well as Committee Chairs, but excludes all other Presiding & Supporting Officers.

 Only students in the three roles below count towards your total when determining how many bills your school can sponsor.